Archiwum Państwowe w Lublinie

 - The State Archive in Lublin

 The state archive in Lublin was created for the first time in 1827 under the name of the Archive of Historical Records (Archiwum Akt Dawnych).
 In 1837 its most important holdings (records of the Crown Tribunal) were transferred to Warsaw.
-In 1887 the archive was dissolved and the documents transferred to Wilno.
-The State Archive in Lulbin was reopen according to the decree of the Regency Council from July 31, 1918.
+In 1887 the archive was dissolved and the documents transferred to Vilnius.
+The State Archive in Lublin was reopen according to the decree of the Regency Council from July 31, 1918.
 Its seat was the former convent of Visitation sisters at 10 Narutowicza street.
-After the World War II the holdings of the archive augmented after the incorporation of the municipal archive in 1950 and return of the historical records from Wilno in 1962.
+After the World War II the holdings of the archive augmented after the incorporation of the municipal archive in 1950 and return of the historical records from Vilnius in 1962.
 In 1965 the archive was relocated to the building of the former Jesuit college.

 Nowadays, the State Archive in Lublin works on the ground of the The Act on National Archival Records and Archives of July 14, 1983, Journal of Law, (Dziennik Ustaw) No 38, 1983.07.19 with later changes.

 In 1965, the State Archive moved to the building of the former Jesuit college at 13 Jezuicka Street, where it is still situated.